-FREDERICK TO WALKERSVILLE RAIL TRAIL
+FREDERICK TO WALKERSVILLE RAIL / TRAIL

 The Frederick and Pennsylvania Line Railroad Trail will be a ten foot wide asphalt trail inside the existing railroad right-of-way owned by MDOT/MTA and currently leased by Walkersville Southern Railroad.
 The trail will tie into the proposed City of Frederick's East Street Trail Project at Monocacy Boulevard and end at the Town of Walkersville's Heritage Farm Park (3.92 miles).
 This project will be done in three phases.
-Phase 1 will be from Monocacy Boulevard to Fountain Rock Nature Center, Phase 2 from the Nature Center to Pennsylvania Avenue in Walkersville, and Phase 3 from Pennsylvania Avenue to Heritage Farm Park.
+Phase I will be from Monocacy Boulevard to Fountain Rock Nature Center, Phase 2 from the Nature Center to Pennsylvania Avenue in Walkersville, and Phase 3 from Pennsylvania Avenue to Heritage Farm Park.
+Phase I has been designed.